Svansh/Software-Defined-Oscilloscope/README.md

 Contributions are welcome!
 Please fork, make changes, and submit a pull request.
 For bugs and feature requests, please open an issue.

 License
 This project is released under the MIT License — feel free to use, modify, and share!

-Tips for Embedding in LaTeX
-\section*{Software-Defined-Oscilloscope}
-\begin{itemize}
-  \item Uses a microcontroller to sample analog data and stream it to a PC.
-  \item Modular architecture: `firmware/` for MCU, `host/` for visualization.
-  \item Easy to extend: add triggers, FFT, multi-channel sampling.
-  \item Licensed under MIT—open and hackable!
-\end{itemize}